Daijiro Kato: Death

 On 6 April 2003, during the first race of the MotoGP season at the Japanese Grand Prix held at the Suzuka Circuit, Kato crashed hard and sustained severe head, neck and chest injuries.
 He hit the wall near the Casio Triangle chicane of the circuit at around 125 mph (200 km/h).

 The Accident Investigation Committee determined that Kato crashed when he lost control of his motorcycle, which entered a near high-side state, followed by an uncontrollable oscillating weave resulting in his leaving the track and striking the barrier.
 Initially he and the bike struck a tire barrier, followed by a foam barrier.
 There was a gap between the tire and foam barriers, and Kato was severely injured when his head struck the edge of the foam barrier, dislocating the joint between the base of the skull and the cervical spine.

 Questions were raised regarding the actions of the corner workers immediately following the crash.
 Kato was thrown back onto the track after hitting the barriers and was lying next to the racing line.
 Depending on the type of race (endurance or standard), when a motorcycle or rider is incapacitated on the race track, a red flag is waved and the race stopped, or in endurance races and British Superbike Championship events, the safety car is called on the circuit to neutralise the race so the motorcycles are packed-up behind the said vehicle at slow speeds, so the track can be safely cleared.
 This did not happen following Kato's accident.
 Instead, the corner workers moved him onto a stretcher and off the circuit.
 The race was not stopped.
-Kato's crash was the first fatal accident to occur during a Grand Prix motorcycle racing race session at Suzuka Circuit; his was the last motorsport fatal crash at the circuit until Jules Bianchi at the 2014 Formula One Japanese Grand Prix.
+Kato's crash was the first fatal accident to occur during a Grand Prix motorcycle racing race session at Suzuka Circuit; this was the last motorsport fatal crash at the circuit until Jules Bianchi at the 2014 Formula One Japanese Grand Prix.

 The Investigation Committee noted: "According to images broadcast during the race, four rescue workers took hold of Kato, who lay collapsed face up in the middle of the course, held him by the right shoulder, the torso and both legs, and moved him sideways just a few dozen centimeters onto the stretcher.
 It certainly appears that sufficient care was taken to immobilize his head and neck area.
 However, when the stretcher was moved Kato's head drooped markedly, and it cannot be denied that this might have additionally injured his neck."